Hotel workers’ strike and the 2025 ASSA annual meeting – Update v6

 Add Algorithms

-Feeds are algorithmic filters based on posts’ characteristics (date, language, hashtags, emoticons…), A Lists is a sets of accounts.
+Feeds are algorithmic filters based on posts’ characteristics: date, language, hashtags, emoticons….
+In contrast, a List is a sets of accounts.
 Users can create and/or pin Feeds and Lists.

 Enjoy the #EconSky feed.
 If you Pin it, it will show up on Home Page’s Feed ribbon to the right of the “Following” and “Latest from Follows” Feeds.
-Each recent post with “#EconSky”, “📈📉”, or “📉📈” gets displayed on this Feed.
-Academic economics discussion is here.
-Add one of those tags to your post and #EconSky subscribers will see it.
+Each recent post containing “#EconSky” gets displayed on this Feed.
+Academic economics discussion centers here.
+Include “#EconSky” in a post and many #EconSky subscribers will see it.

 Enjoy the #NumbersDay feed.
 Each recent post with “#️⃣#️⃣”, “#GDP”, “#CPI”, “#JobsDay”, “#JOLTS”, and other real-time econ tags gets displayed on it.
 It tends to be a mix of academic, Wall Street, policy, and econ media folks’ posts.